Lucyjpjones/lj-fscr/README.md

    - $ pip3 freeze > requirements.txt

-7. To migrate to the postgress, go to settings.py and import `dj_database_url`;
+7. To migrate to the postgres, go to settings.py and import `dj_database_url`;

    Then down in the databases setting comment out the default configuration and replace the default database with a call to dj_database_url.parse and give it the database URL from Heroku.

    ![Config Vars](readme/media/database_url.png)

-    > **Note:** You can either get the database url from your config variables in your app settings tab or from the command line by typing Heroku config.
+    > **Note:** You can either get the database URL from your config variables in your app settings tab or from the command line by typing Heroku config.

 8. Apply all migrations using the following command;